 When you write an optimized title for your web page, you may think it has no chance of changing unless you go back to update it.

-However, Google often rewrites page title tags for the SERP, which means that the title that appears on your site and the title that appears on the SERP may differ.
+However, Google often rewrites page title tags for the SERPs, which means that the title that appears on your site and the title that appears in the search results may differ.

 This has been going on for the past five years or so, but recently it’s been more pronounced.
 In this post, I’m going to show you a step-by-step walkthrough that will reveal if this is affecting your work.
 But first, some basics …